 Some weavers employed their own or local children to assist with the weaving process as children could easily reach more difficult areas on the loom.

 Until the introduction of the powered loom, this cottage would have been in constant use.

 At the height of the industrial revolution, work in the mills was encouraged.
 With mills able to produce large quantities of fabric it became harder for those who worked in these cottages to earn a living.

 As a result, the weaving profession began to be abandoned and more people began to work in the large cotton mills.
 Some of these mills can be found around Rawtenstall today, one is the Ilex mill next to the weavers cottage.

 English weaving is a traditional skill among those in decline.

 Resulting in the cottage workshop being left vacant, the large space was partitioned off to create homes.
 But, as more desirable homes were built, the weaver’s cottage again was empty.

-The weavers cottage was in the location of the first murder in Rossendale’s living history.
+Just outside The weavers cottage was the location of the first murder in Rossendale’s living history.
 The shocking murder of Nancy Chadwick in 1948.
 Find out more Click here.

 In the 1970’s the area was under an urban renewal.

 This council approved arrangement resulted in several old buildings being demolished.